frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/user-guide/stock-inventory/purchase-receipt.md

 ### Serial Numbers and Batches

-If your Item is serialized or batched, you will have to enter Serial Number and Batch in the Items table.
+If your Item is serialized or batched, you will have to enter Serial Number and Batch in the Item's table.
 You are allowed to enter multiple Serial Numbers in one row (each on a separate line) and you must enter the same number of Serial Numbers as the quantity.
 You must enter each Batch number on a separate line.